anthony-kolesov/simple-gateway-autoconfig/README.md

 # DNS

-* `dns_install`: installs dns server.
-* `dns_backup`: makes a backup copy of current DNS server configurations.
-Stores it in `~/dns_config_backup.tar.bz2`.
-Filepath can be modified with variable `dns_backup_file_path`.
-* `dns_restore`: restores DNS server configuration from archive created with `dns_backup`.
+## dns_install

+Installs DNS server to the remote system.
+Default configuration of server is left unchanged. `apt-get` is used and of course `sudo` command will be used to install software.

+## dns_backup and dns_restore

+This command are used to backup and restore current BIND9 server configuration.
+By default configuration is stored in `~/dns_config_backup.tar.bz2`.
+This can be changed by specifying `dns_backup_file_path` variable to fab (via `--set` option).
+The same variable is used to restore configuration.
+Sudo is used to restore configuration, but for restore it isn't required.

+## dns_configure

-* `dns_configure <ip-address-of-dns-server>*`: configure forwarding DNS servers.
+`dns_configure <ip-address-of-dns-server>*`: configure forwarding DNS servers.
 If BIND doesn't know answer for DNS request it will forwards request to the specified DNS server.
 Probably that must be the DNS server provided by your ISP (it will provide the lest latency).
 Google DNS servers also can be used: 8.8.8.8 and 8.8.4.4.

-Example sequence of actions:
+## Example sequence of actions:

 ```
 fab dns_install
 fab dns_backup